Skip to content

 There are excellent resources available to help you understand what money is and to learn its history, but here’s the gist:

-Over and over again through history humans figured out how to centralize the power to control gold and inflate its value beyond its natural historical inflation rate of about 1.5 – 2% (simply, the amount of gold we mine from the Earth every year).
+Over and over again through history, humans figured out how to centralize the power to control gold and inflate its value beyond its natural historical inflation rate of about 1.5 — 2% (simply, the amount of gold we mine from the Earth yearly).

-Since then central banks around the world, including the United States Federal Reserve, have, over and over again, inflated the money.
+Since then, central banks worldwide, including the United States Federal Reserve, have continuously inflated the money.
 They make printing it sound complicated and wise with lots of big words.
 Really it amounts to instantly creating more digital dollars out of thin air and giving it to big banks to lend or using it to buy lots of equities.

 Keynes played a key role in all this by providing academic justification for government and central bank intervention during recessions through monetary policy (reduction of interest rates) and fiscal policy (government spending).

-The problem is that it is all too easy for central banks and governments to lower interest rates, print money and spend it in the face of a recession as it is usually a popular thing to do in the short run, but the counter-cycle actions prescribed by Keynes, to raise interest rates and taxes when the economy is growing, are less popular and often never happen.
+The problem is that it is all too easy for central banks and governments to lower interest rates, print money, and spend it in the face of a recession as it is usually a popular thing to do in the short run.
+Still, the counter-cycle actions prescribed by Keynes to raise interest rates and taxes when the economy is growing are less popular and often never happen.

 Keynesianism gives credence to the conceit that a few people can effectively improve the function of money in an economy by controlling it.
 Governments and central banks love that idea for obvious reasons.
 The current world economic order is run by Keynesian thinking.
 It’s simply the way things are now.